SecUSo/privacy-friendly-ludo/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Ludo is licensed under the GPLv3.
 Copyright (C) 2017  Julia Schneider

 This program is free software: you can redistribute it and/or modify